tomgxz/Kraken/REPORT.md

   ```

 ##### /static/site-create.js
-  The `checkFormSubmitButton` function is called whenever an input is changed, to see wether all inputs are valid.
+  The `checkFormSubmitButton` function is called whenever an input is changed to see whether all inputs are valid.
 If so, it sets the submit button (`formSubmit`) to enabled, and if not, sets it to disabled.
-This system can be hijacked via DevTools, so the same validation system will be implemented in Python as well.
+This system can be hijacked via DevTools so that the same validation system will also be implemented in Python.

   ```js
   function checkFormSubmitButton() {